How To Handle Last-minute Wahala Like A Pro

 Handle last-minute changes like a pro with backups, good comms & sharp thinking in Naija events.

-2. Stay Connected and Reachable
+2. Stay Connected and Always Reachable

 3. Stay Calm and Think Fast